lijiaocn/lijiaocn.github.io/_posts/2017-04-11-calico-usage.md

 	calicoctl node <command> [<args>...]

-	    run          Run the Calico node container image. status       View the current status of a Calico node. diags        Gather a diagnostics bundle for a Calico node. checksystem  Verify the compute host is able to run a Calico node instance.
+	    run          Run the calico node container image. status       View the current status of a calico node. diags        Gather a diagnostics bundle for a calico node. checksystem  Verify the compute host is able to run a calico node instance.

 ### 运行时设置